-We encourage all boaters, adults and children, to wear a life jacket when boating.
-The U.S. Coast Guard estimates that life jackets could have saved the lives of more than 80 percent of boating fatality victims.
+We encourage all boaters – adults and children – to wear a life jacket when boating.
+The U.S. Coast Guard estimates that life jackets could have saved the lives of more than 80 percent of the people who died while boating.

 It’s the Law

 - All vessels, including canoes and kayaks, must have at least one U.S. Coast Guard–approved Type I, II, or III life jacket for each person on board.

 - One U.S. Coast Guard–approved Type IV (throwable) flotation device must be on board vessels 16 feet or longer.
 Canoes and kayaks are exempt from this requirement.

 - Children 12 years old and younger must wear a U.S. Coast Guard–approved life jacket at all times when underway in a vessel less than 19 feet in length, unless they are in a fully enclosed area.